karaoc/dayz.test/[Server-Hosting]-Server-settings.md

 ### "CanCraftExpansionBasebuilding"
 Bool.
 If set to 0, you can not craft DayZ Expansion Basebuilding objects.

-### "CanCraftTerritoryFlag"
-Bool.
-If set to 0, remove the craft recipe for expansion flags which are used for the territory system.

 ### "DestroyFlagOnDismantle"
 Bool.
 If set to 1, destroy the flag after dismantling it.